We are looking for supporters and candidates to stand in Local Elections in May 2023

 The £36 Billion we spend on Housing benefit would build all the homes we need.
 The capital would be used over & over again.
 Instruct developers to build what is needed, not what they can sell for maximum gains.

 We need to stop building to rent, as rent never ends, and not selling new builds on to the market.
 Adding to that, there is a campaign group asking for a four-day working week.
 If houses continue going up, and rents keep increasing we will need to be working a six-day week!
+Is it right for one to pay rent to another, and pay off someone else`s mortgage?
+Isaiah 65, People will build houses and live in them themselves, They will not be used by someone else.

 If we were to have a cheaper housing system, as enclosed, we could work a four-day week, once the mortgage is paid off.
 A family Care plan could come into play after the mortgage has been paid.
 I am inviting housing charities to group together to campaign for a new way for housing the population.
 There ought to be a survey with young people to ask if they would rather not be on a property ladder.